stagingserver8/chordmaster/README.md

 When I was learning to play the guitar, I always struggled with playing the so-called barre chords.
 There were a few songs that I really wanted to play that had an ‘F’ or a ‘Bm‘ chord, which made it almost impossible for me to play the song.

-My guitar teacher told me that it would be a great idea if I could practice a little a drill.
+My guitar teacher told me that it would be a great idea if I could practice a little drill.
 The exercise involved playing two random ‘easy’ chords that I knew and every third had to be one of the hard barre chord.

 The idea for Chord Hero was born!
 I set out to create a random chord generator that allows you to practice different chords including the barre ones.
 The app was created over the weekend with plain-vanilla Javascript and deployed/hosted using Netlify.